 By the phrase, "vigorously saltating particles," they are referring to bouncing bedload particles as opposed to particles suspended in the turbulent flow.
-They have already argued that the erosion rate from suspended sediment abrasion, apart from cavitation enhancement, ought to scale with the fifth power of the velocity just above the bed (p.
-6, Eq.
+They have already argued that the erosion rate from suspended sediment abrasion, apart from cavitation enhancement, ought to scale with the fifth power of the velocity just above the bed (Whipple, Hancock, and Anderson 2000, Eq.
 10), and hence that it can possibly be comparable to the erosion rate they give for cavitation erosion.
 The two processes acting together must certainly involve rates much higher than either acting alone.
-Nevertheless, in our model we include only cavitation erosion and choose a value for u{cov} of 15 m/s, a value for q of 6, and a value for E of $0.000001/(20-15)^6 = 6.4 \times 10^{-11}$, which implies an erosion rate of 10-6 m/s or 1 micrometer/s for a flow velocity at of 20 m/s at height z = a.
+Nevertheless, in our model we include only cavitation erosion and choose a value for u{cav} of 15 m/s, a value for q of 6, and a value for E of $0.00001/(20-15)^6 = 6.4\times10^{-10}$, which implies an erosion rate of 10^{-5} m/s or 10 micrometer/s for a flow velocity at of 20 m/s at height z=a.
 We believe this to be very conservative for the velocity range in which cavitation occurs.